postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/validating-elements-against-schema.md

 ## Accessing issues

 You can review the issues found during validation [from the Postman app](#accessing-the-issue-summary-from-the-postman-app) or the [web dashboard](#accessing-the-issue-summary-from-the-web-dashboard).
-The summary will indicate the [details of each issue](#understanding-the-issue-summary) and provide fixes suggestion so that you can automatically propagate them to the corresponding API element.

 ### Accessing the issue summary from the Postman app